Estimated reading time: 13 minutes

-Money has many faces and for those who go looking for it without lifting a finger except for typing ‘Money Wanted Ads’ risk put themselves in danger when strangers are invited by to drop off cash.
+Money has many faces, and those looking for it by typing ‘Money Wanted Ads’ risk putting themselves in danger when strangers are invited to drop off cash.

 If that’s the case, you’re not financially ready to get married yet.

-- I didn’t have insurance, my house burnt down and need money fast
+- I didn’t have insurance, my house burnt down, and need cash fast

 - I lost my job and need money donations to feed my family